coderefinery/social-coding/content/software-licensing.md

   ```text
   Copyright (c) 2026 [Author Name or Institution Name]
   ```
 * **Do Not Edit Terms**: Never modify the legal wording of standard licenses (e.g., removing clauses from GPL or MIT).
-Custom license edits create "non-standard" legal texts that compliance scanners cannot parse, defaulting your repository back to restricted status.
+Custom license edits create *non-standard* legal texts that compliance scanners cannot parse, defaulting your repository back to restricted status.

 ---